 There are some School of Public Health Scholarships available for the program, which applicants will need to apply for separately and via the Imperial College webpages.
 These scholarships are not needs based but are competitive and made on the scholarship application submitted.

 Once students enrol and join the degree program, if they experience financial difficulties, they can contact the Imperial College Student Financial Support Team.

-The total program costs will be £11,300 within the UK for Home/EU fee status students and £19,440 for Overseas/Islands fee status students.
+For the 2020 entry the total program costs will be £12,000 within the UK for Home/EU fee status students and £20,100 for Overseas/Islands fee status students.
 You will be required to pay a 10% deposit once you accept your offer to study, within 30 days of receiving the invoice.
 You will then be required to pay the year 1 fees upfront before you start and then pay for the year 2 fees upfront before you start year 2.

 Yes, multiple courses and specialisations from the Global MPH degree are available as open courses for you to try on Coursera before enrolling in the degree.
 If you complete an open course and enroll in the degree later, you work will count towards your degree.
 Check the list of open courses.

 All candidates must demonstrate a minimum level of English language proficiency for admission to the College.
 For admission to this course, you must achieve the higher College requirement in the appropriate English language qualification.
 For details of the minimum grades required to achieve this requirement, please see the English language requirements for postgraduate applicants.

 English Proficiency requirements are set at the Higher requirement with an IELTS score of 7.0 overall (minimum 6.5 in all elements).

 The application portal will allow you to submit all transcripts and documents needed.